bleu/pike-liquidation-bot/README.md

 - Some components may be superseded by official Pike tools (SDK, indexers, etc.)
 - Token and price data are mocked for testing purposes

+## Bot Assumptions

+The current version of the bot was made to run on a testnet environment, so it makes some assumptions:
+   - The address that is using for the liquidation has the token need to repay the position;
+   - The address already made a max underlying token approve to the pToken address (that will be used to repay)
+   - The bot address receive the redeem tokens and doesn't have any strategy on how to handle its own portfolio

 ## System Architecture

-The system consists of three applications and a supporting smart contract layer that work together to enable efficient liquidation operations.
-The Position Indexer tracks on-chain positions and liquidation parameters, while the Price API manages price feeds and oracle interactions.
-The Liquidation Bot serves as the active component that monitors and executes liquidation opportunities, supported by helper contracts that facilitate flash loan strategies and liquidations.
+The system consists of one bot application and a supporting smart contract layer for more advanced liquidation operations.
+The Liquidation Bot serves as the active component that monitors and executes liquidation opportunities using data from the Pike Indexer Backend.

 ## Getting Started